 Have you ever wondered how your club can reach a wider audience or how to deliver your passion to more children around you and find new routes to parents?
 Do you have time to spend on outreach and networking?

-If the above feels familiar, then this blog post was made for you.
-We want to share some useful tips on how to further expand your network and audience by working with schools around your area, as well as giving you new ideas and insights on delivering services to schools.
+If the above feels familiar then this blog post was made for you.
+We're sharing some useful tips on how to expand your network and audience by working with schools around your area, as well as giving you new ideas and insights on delivering services to schools.

 Why Consider Partnering with Local Schools?

 Working with schools is a great way to earn more from your activity business.
-At ClassForKids, we work with thousands of kids activity clubs to help them increase the impact they have in their communities.
+We work with thousands of clubs like yours to help them increase the impact they have in their communities.
 Experience from working with clubs across the industry has taught us that working with schools is a great way to earn more from your activity business.

 With the government currently supporting children being active for both physical and mental wellbeing, now is a great time to start thinking about how to start conversations with local schools ahead of the new academic term.

 Some schools may be restricting their facilities to internal use only, so conversations may be tough.
 But there are ways to get conversations started.

 How to Start Conversations with Local Schools - The 123s of an Introduction